Why You Need to Rebalance Your Investment Portfolio

 Investments, by nature, are designed to be dynamic, to fluctuate with the ups and downs of changing market conditions.

-That means over time, an investment portfolio that once made you a lot of money becomes a bit stale, failing to perform as well as it used to -- and you might even lose money instead of earning it.
+Over time, an investment portfolio that once made you a lot of money becomes a bit stale, failing to perform as well as it used to -- and you might even lose money instead of earning it.

 Frequently rebalancing your portfolio can help avoid this problem and keep your investments fresh and continually meeting your goals.
 Just as the stock market and financial climate changes, so should your investment portfolio.